HAEdwin/homeassistant-apsystems_ecu_reader/README.md

 # homeassistant-apsystems_ecu_reader
 ##Reader for APsystems ECU's##
 This custom integration for Home Assistant sends commands to the ECU to read data

+# Improved version
+- Extensive data integrity checking
+- Extensive control on communication with the ECU
+- Hardened error handling
+- Better handling of communication errors
+- More efficient handling of queries that fail
+- Caching based on individual queries